WhaleConnect/.github/readme.md

-# NSTerminal Organization Config Files
+# WhaleConnect Organization Config Files

-This repository contains the GitHub configuration files for the NSTerminal organization.
+This repository contains the GitHub configuration files for the WhaleConnect organization.

-If you are looking for Network Socket Terminal's source code, go to its [main repository](https://github.com/NSTerminal/terminal).
+If you are looking for WhaleConnect's source code, go to its [main repository](https://github.com/WhaleConnect/whaleconnect).